Rosebud, Victoria: Other facilities

-Roeebud Hospital, part of Peninsula Health is located on Point Nepean Road, to the West of Rosebud's main business district.
+Rosebud Hospital, part of Peninsula Health is located on Point Nepean Road, to the West of Rosebud's main business district.
 It is supported by a recently constructed ambulance station houses with 2 Paramedic Ambulance units, while another station on the Eastern side of the town, houses a Mobile Intensive Care Ambulance (MICA) unit.

 Within the quadrangle Boneo Road, Eastbourne Road, Hinton Street and Besgrove Street are many of Rosebud's utility, community and emergency services infrastructures.
 Rosebud's fire and police services are located on Boneo Road, with Rosebud's fire services being staffed by Career and Volunteer firefighters.
 To the rear of the fire and police station is the Mornington Peninsula Shire's Rosebud offices.
 Whilst along Hinton Street is the district's headquarters and operations depot for Parks Victoria.
 North of Besgrove Street, beside the Fire station, are the Mornington Peninsula Woodworkers and the Southern Peninsula Amateur Radio Club (SPARC).

 An expanding industrial precinct is located off Boneo Road, approximately 3 kilometres south of the town centre.

 Further along Boneo Road, the Chisholm Institute of TAFE.
 Notable amongst these are specialist facilities for training apprentice chefs and a purpose built facility for students engaged in learning care and maintenance of golf courses and greens.